 Latest news on the HSE ADM Implementation Programme:

-A national consultation process on the draft Guidelines on the Act for health and social care professionals will commence at the end of January 2017.
-Further information to follow.
+A national consultation process on the draft Guide on the Act for health and social care professionals is now underway.